 Step 1 — Make use of the steps you learned for your DIY necklace.

-Follow steps 1-6 for our essential oil diffuser necklace.
+Follow steps 1 through 6 for our essential oil diffuser necklace.

-Step 2 — Measure length of key chain.
+Step 2 — Measure the length of your key chain.

 Step 3 — Accessorize with clay beads.